NetworkwithJosh/IT-Project/ITGlue/Documentation-Best-Practices.md

 - **Step-by-Step Guide** (Clear instructions with expected outcomes)
 - **Troubleshooting Tips** (Common errors and resolutions)
 - **Update Log** (Record of changes to the procedure)

+### 3. Common Fixes & Workarounds
+This section in IT Glue stores documentation for resolving frequently encountered issues.